juanvico/articles/frontend-test.md

 ### Avoid testing internals

-I am going to take a couple of minutes trying to be as straightforward as possible.
+We are going to take a couple of minutes trying to be as straightforward as possible.

 So let us start defining what _Avoid testing internals_ means.
 <br>